nethesis/icaro/docs/_docs/configuration.md

 }

 ```

+If `send_quota_alert` is set to true, resellers will be notify when theirs SMS quota limit is reached. (default: false)

 ## Captive portal defaults
 The captive portal can be customized for each Hotspot, but if the user doesn't have the rights, you can set captive portal default options under the the `captive_portal` section: